 Setting up the Element devices with Capture One Pro requires a one-time installation of the Tangent Hub software.
 You can download the software from the Tangent website support page.
-The download is application specific, so you select Phase One Capture One Pro from the list of supported applications.
+The download is application-specific, so you select Phase One Capture One Pro from the list of supported applications.

 Note that the Tangent Hub software links deeply into Capture One Pro.
-This results in fast and reliable control of all the adjustments it can control.
+This results in the fast and reliable control of all the adjustments it can control.
 Tools and switches that you control do not need to be visible on your monitor.
-For example you adjust Exposure while Capture One has the Color tool tab selected.
+For example, you adjust Exposure while Capture One has the Color tool tab selected.
 Keyboard shortcuts, which you may have altered, are bypassed and do not interfere with the Tangent Elements working.

 You need at least Capture One 10 and it works with Pro, Pro (for Sony) and DB.
 Make sure that you have enabled Tangent Integration in the Preferences, which is the default.
 You can find more on Preferences in my post Capture One Preferences (part 1).

 The Tangent Element family has four members, as outlined above.
 I will look into each one in more detail.
 I start with the smallest and end with the largest.